 Should you wish to prune or remove a tree located on a neighbouring property, you should first consult with the owner of the neighbouring property.
-Pruning branches or roots of a tree located on a neighbouring property may require consent of Council if the tree is protected under Council’s Tree Preservation Order.
-If you are in breach of the Tree Preservation Order, you could be prosecuted and fined.
+Pruning branches or roots of a tree located on a neighbouring property may require consent of Council if the tree is protected under Council’s Planning policies.
+If you are in breach of these policies, you could be prosecuted and fined.

 Applications for removal of trees can only be lodged by the owner, agent or Strata Management of the property where the tree is located.
 In the case of multi-unit dwellings the corporate seal must be placed on the application.